 But how much fiber is too much?

-The “official” recommended daily fiber intake is set at 38g for men and 25g for women (1).
+The “official” recommended daily fiber intake is set at around 30 grams depending on gender (1).

 Anyone eating a standard whole-foods-based diet is unlikely to exceed this amount greatly.

 However, those who go overboard on green smoothies, fiber supplements, and excessive amounts of grains might far exceed this figure.